Month 8, Week 3

 - Getting a babysitter.
 You need a night out now and then!
 When hiring a sitter, check references, and make sure the person knows first aid and CPR.
 Allow an extra half an hour on the first visit for a house tour and detailed safety instructions.

 - Don’t rush to your sleeping baby (either at night or at nap time) at the slightest sound.
 Give him a few minutes to settle himself, then check on him if he continues.

 - If your baby has teeth now, brush those little baby teeth, and ask your pediatrician if your baby is getting enough fluoride.
+Baby will gladly help you brush.
 (Fluoride levels in the water vary widely by locale.)